MirelaGTulbure/gaec-lab/content/authors/yurishendryk/_index.md

 ---
 # Display name
-title: Valentin Heimhuber
+title: Yuri Shendryk

 # Username (this should match the folder name)
 authors:
-- valentinheimhuber
+- yurishendryk

 # Is this the primary user of the site?
 superuser: false